Changissnz/DER/README.md

     - type(rm[0]) is np.ndarray

 11/13/21
 - work from yesterday is no longer required.

+11/14/21
+- all plans for NLP have been removed; "French Idioms and Proverbs" from project is no longer needed.

+11/18/21
+- working on `noise capabilities` for `class<NSDataInstructions>`.